 A publication scheme is a document which public authorities are required to have under the Freedom of Information (Scotland) Act 2002 (FOISA).
 The purpose of the document is to make it easier for people to find information directly, without having to request it from the authority (i.e. FOI).

 The guide to information for Argyll and Bute Council's publication scheme can be found here: Publication scheme guide

-Argyll and Bute Licensing Board is a separate statutory body from the Council, therefore a separate publication scheme has been produced, and can be found here: Update 09 March 2018 This is currently under review, and will be available here shortly
+Argyll and Bute Licensing Board is a separate statutory body from the Council, therefore a separate publication scheme has been produced, and can be found here: Licensing Board Publication Scheme and Guide to information

 We would encourage anyone looking for information from the Council to have a look here first - as it may be available for you to access directly from the publication scheme, rather than having to request it from us.